foolishimp/c4h_projects/docs/v2/c4h_DomainModel_v2.md

     - Suitable for handling uncertainty and ambiguity.
   - **Application in C4H:**
     Underpins LLM-based code generation and adaptive learning modules, enabling flexible handling of incomplete or noisy data.
+    As per Agent design principles all Agent reasoning is offloaded to the LLM.

 ## Agent Framework
 ### Organisation